 You'll want to select a domestic market that has a decent-sized population with disposal income, and with notable credit card penetration.

 This ultimately rules out smaller/poorer countries (Guatemala, El Salvador, Honduras, Bolivia, Paraguay...).

-The following countries will be your best options based on population, and/or number of people using credit cards:
+The following countries will be your best options for an e-commerce business in Latin America. based on population, and/or number of people using credit cards:

 When deciding on a product to sell, a good starting point is to make a list of all of the products that are more expensive to purchase in the country than in the United States, and that are difficult to get.
 There's little point in trying to sell a product that locals can already get cheaply and easily.
 You'll have an advantage here if you've come from the USA or Europe - you'll immediately notice things that are missing from store shelves that are easily obtainable at home.
 A quick Google search will also give you an idea of what Latinos are paying a premium for in their respective countries but can be found cheaper elsewhere.

 Consider what demographic you'll be dealing with.
 The people in Latin America with credit cards that shop on the Internet will normally be middle/upper class, and between the ages of about 20-50.
 What kind of things might they want?

 Also keep in mind that manufacturing is fairly cheap in Latin America, so if you have an idea of a product that isn't yet available in your country of choice, you may be able to get it produced domestically to cut costs.
 This one major advantage of doing business in Latin America.